Resources

 A practical NYT guide synthesizing research on resilience-building habits, including reframing, social connection, and self-compassion.
 Useful for leaders looking for evidence-based techniques to apply day to day.

-- How to Coach Employees (Harvard Business Review) — Herminia Ibarra and Anne Scoular ↗
+Herminia Ibarra and Anne Scoular

 Herminia Ibarra and Anne Scoular argue that modern leaders must move from command-and-control to a coaching style, and outline the GROW model and other practical techniques.
 A concise, evidence-based primer.